anton-reznikov/infinite-scroll/README.md

-## an example of implementing infinite scrool into your app
+## native solution of infintite scroll